bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-20.md

 	* Simple Training, Second Skin
 	* Greg Training strange riding,
 	* Alexander Research,
-	* Arturas, going to meet [Xen](Game/Worlds/Post-Calamity/Verdantholm#Xen).
+	* Arturas, going to meet [[Verdantholm#Xen]].
 		* Alexander wants to know about materials that can absorb and resonates with magic.
 Called Shadestone.
 From the Darkmountain.
 		* Xen will train Arturas but he will need to leave wolfsbite for some time.
-	* [Simple-Joe](Game/Worlds/Post-Calamity/Simple-Joe) sent a letter to Average Joe, let her know that the Umbral Courts actors are doing stuff.
+	* [[Simple-Joe]] sent a letter to Average Joe, let her know that the Umbral Courts actors are doing stuff.
 Also pushed her to start a Mercenary company instead of being Argent Hold.
 	* Brought the Precursor pieces to Xen who recognized them as Pre calamity.
 Mentioned the precursers could power them with their body.
 	* Heading to the Glade,
 		* Got attacked by undead animals marked with cursed symbols